foodiecravings/foodiecravings.github.io/index.md

 ![](images/searchbar.png)
 ![](images/searchbar_results.png)

 The last special feature is your profile page.
-Here is where other reviews can get to know a little bit more about you!
+Here is where other reviwers can get to know a little bit more about you!
 ![](images/profile_page.png)

 Your profile page will also allow you to view the reviews you made and foods you favorited